Objecting to building work and development permissions

 You can then call the council's planning office and arrange to inspect the plans for the building work.
 Staff at the planning office should be available to explain to you anything about the plan that is unclear.
 You may be able to view the plans online, or staff may be able to send you out a copy (although they may charge a small fee for this).

 Anyone who is interested in the development can comment on the plans.
 You don't even need to live in the area of the proposed building works.
 For example, if you do your shopping in town, but live outside in the suburbs or countryside, and you discover that there are plans to knock down a row of local shops in town and replace them with a big supermarket, you would be able to comment on those plans.

 How do I comment on the plans?

-If you have any comments to make on the plans, you need to put them in writing.
+If you have any comments to make on the plans, you need to put them in writing in a planning objection letter.
 Make sure you include the planning application reference number, so the council knows which plans you are commenting on - the reference number can be found on the planning register.
 You may also be able to submit your comments online.

 It's important that you meet the deadline for comments, otherwise your views may not be taken into account.
 You'll usually have 21 days from the date the planning application is registered with the planning department, but check the deadline on the planning register or ask at the planning office to make sure.
 Bear in mind that your comments will be available for other people to see.

 What can I comment on?